 We consider AICP certification such an important distinguishing characteristic that I would recommend both that cities look for consultants that have AICP-credentialed planners and that planning professors consider getting certified themselves and promote it among their students as a long-term goal.

 Certification Enhances Job Prospects

 APA has found that a majority of employers consider AICP certification when hiring planners, and credentialed planners earn on average $16,000 more annually than noncertified planners.

-With the majority of our clients being municipalities, our involvement in APA has given me and my colleagues the opportunity to strengthen existing relationships and form new ones, and to gain insights from municipal leaders about the struggles they face.
+With the majority of our clients being municipalities, our involvement in APA has allowed me and my colleagues to strengthen existing relationships and form new ones, and to gain insights from municipal leaders about the struggles they face.

 I've been an APA member since 2000 and have had the pleasure of serving in various positions for the Midwest section of the Texas chapter, for the Texas chapter at the state level, and now at the national level as the representative for Region 3.
 Each year, I'm still amazed by the relationships, knowledge, and personal growth our employees have experienced by being involved in APA.

 About the Author